digitallyamar/Python-IDLE-Simple-Programs/README.md

 ## Results

 At the end of completing these set of programs, we hope that students will have basic understanding of how to execute Python commands on a Python shell, particularly on Python IDLE IDE.

+_________

+# Lesson 1 - How  to use a Python IDLE interpreter

+## Objective

+Learn how to use a Python IDLE interpreter.
+Also verifies that your Python and IDLE interpreter is installed properly.

+### Steps

+1. Open up the IDLE application, You can find the application by typing in the name of the program in your Operating System's search bar.

+2. Enter a valid number, say for example 4
+    ```
+    Python 3.5.2 (default, Nov 12 2018, 13:43:14)
+    [GCC 5.4.0 20160609] on linux
+    Type "copyright", "credits" or "license()" for more information.
+    >>> 4
+    4
+    >>>
+    ```

+### Expected Outcome

+You should see the Python IDLE interpreter printing back the value 4 as shown above.